-Site Type Standard Nature of the venue A heavily wooded environment with three ovals used for sporting purposes The north western corner is an attractive landscaped area Suitability Sporting events, iconic events of international, national and state significance Events that are accessible to the general public Live music Suggested capacity 10,000 (at any one time) Event size Minor events or as an adjunct space to major events in the eastern Park Lands Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11.59pm.
-Fridays and Saturdays: Close 1.00am the following day.
-Sundays that precede a Monday public holiday: Close 1.00am on the Monday morning.
+Site Type Standard Nature of the venue A heavily wooded environment with three ovals used for sporting purposes The north western corner is an attractive landscaped area Suitability Sporting events, iconic events of international, national and state significance Events that are accessible to the general public Live music Suggested capacity 10,000 Event size Small and medium or as an adjunct space to large events in the eastern Park Lands Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11.59pm.
+Fridays and Saturdays: Close 1.00am the following day Sundays that precede a Monday public holiday: Close 1.00am on the Monday morning.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.
 Shared use considerations A number of sporting licences and regular sporting and informal recreation use.
-Due to this, use by events will be limited.
 Any proposed use of the Oval areas must be negotiated with the sporting licence holders.
-Ensure public access to pedestrian and cycle paths to the maximum extent possible Significant informal use features Toilet blocks must remain open where possible The following City of Adelaide tenants also occupy these event sites: Christian Brothers College, Prince Alfred College, Disc Golf Park Lands criteria Amplified sound considerations King Rodney Park has a number of sensitive residential receivers to the east and west.
+Ensure public access to pedestrian and cycle paths to the maximum extent possible Significant informal use features Toilet blocks must remain open The following City of Adelaide tenants also occupy these event sites: Christian Brothers College, Prince Alfred College, Disc Golf Park Lands criteria Amplified sound considerations King Rodney Park has a number of sensitive residential receivers to the east and west.
 However, live music within these Park Lands can be managed, particularly with stage locations facing to the north or south.
 Stage locations facing towards the west (East Terrace) should generally be avoided, with stage locations facing north or east most preferred.
 Refer to recommended stage positioning on map.
-Site Features (see map for power, water and sewer points) Click here to access the e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Considerable shade Toilets Toilet block at Glover Playground including an accessible toilet.
+Site Features (see map for power, water and sewer points) Shade Considerable shade Toilets Toilet block at Glover Playground including an accessible toilet.
 Amenities Skate park, basketball courts and playground Lighting Some lighting through the pathways Bike parking Bike parking located off Wakefield Road in the centre of the park Access Essential vehicle access Limited access on the site Accessible parking One on-street accessible parking space is on East Terrace.
 Nine other accessible spaces are within a short walk of this site, please refer to the City of Adelaide Interactive Parking Map.
 Transport Public transport access is available.
 Free City Connector services are available Hutt Street.
 Multiple high frequency bus services are available on Bartels Road, Hutt Street and Dequetteville Terrace